 When sufficient sun exposure is not possible, taking a supplement is a simple and effective way to make sure you maintain a healthy vitamin D level.
 But how much supplement should you take?

 In the last few years, there has been much controversy about vitamin D supplement recommendations.
 On one hand, a growing number of health professionals are complaining that official guidelines for vitamin D intake are much too low, as new medical research keeps demonstrating the potential health benefits of higher vitamin D levels.

 On the other, skeptics are cautioning against the “vitamin D hype” in the absence of long-term clinical trials that reliably establish a relationship between cause and effect.

-Here’s how the Vitamin D Council summarizes the recommendations from different organizations:
+Here’s how the now-defunct Vitamin D Council summarized the recommendations from different organizations:

 |Vitamin D Council||Endocrine Society||U.S. Food and